 Toy, game, or activity made for a selected and identified age group.
-The intent is for the toy/game/activity to instruct the child in the developmental area related to each class.
-For example, a game that is developed to help youth learn the language and literacy skills would be an exhibit for class C200002.
+The intent is for the toy/game/activity to teach the child in the developmental area related to each class.
+For example, a game that is developed to help youth learn language and literacy skills would be an exhibit for class C200002.
 Each area is a different class.
 Information sheet required or exhibit will be dropped a ribbon placing for classes 1-6.

-C200001 - Social-Emotional Development - (SF30)

-C200002 - Language and Literacy Development - (SF30)

-C200003 - Science - (SF30)

-C200004 - Health and Physical Development - (SF30)

-C200005 - Math - (SF30)

-C200006 - Creative Arts - (SF30)

-C200007 - Activity with a Younger Child - (SF115) - Poster or scrapbook showing 4-H'er working with a child aged 0 to 8 years.
+- C200001\ Social Emotional Development (SF30) - C200002\ Language and Literacy Development (SF30) - C200003\ Science (SF30) - C200004\ Health and Physical Development (SF30) - C200005\ Math (SF30) - C200006\ Creative Arts (SF30) - C200007\ Activity with a Younger Child (SF115) Poster or scrapbook showing 4-H'er working with a child aged 0 to 8 years.
 May show making something with the child, or childcare or child interactions.
-May include photos, captions, stories, or essays.
+May include photos, captions, story or essay.
 The size of the exhibit is your choice.
 Other people may take photos so 4-H'er can be in the photos.
-4-H'er must make a scrapbook or poster.
-No information sheet is needed for class 7.

-C200008 - Babysitting Kit - (SF85) - The purpose of the kit is for the 4-H members to take this when they babysit in someone else's home.
-Do not make a kit for a combination of ages or for your own family to use.
-4-H members must make one or more items in the kit, but purchased items are also allowed.
+4-H'er must make scrapbook or poster.
+No information sheet needed for class 7. - C200008\ Babysitting Kit (SF85) Purpose of the kit is for the 4-H member to take this them when they babysit in someone else's home.
+Do not make a kit for combination of ages or for your own family to use.
+4-H members must make one or more items in the kit, but purchased additional items are also allowed.
 A list of items in the kit is suggested to be included.
 Display in box or bag suitable for what it contains.
-Approximate size not larger than 12 inches x 15 inches x 10 inches.
+Approximate size not larger than 12 inches x15 inches x 10 inches.
 All items in the kit must be safe for a child to handle.
-Most importantly the kit should serve a defined purpose, not just be a catch-all for several items.

-The information sheet for Class C200008 should include:
+Most importantly the kit should serve a defined purpose, not just be a catch all for several items.
+Information sheet for Class C200008 should include:

-- 1. State which ONE age group (infant, toddler, preschooler, middle childhood) the kit was prepared for. - 2.
+State which ONE age group (infant, toddler, preschooler, middle childhood) the kit was prepared for.

 What are children this age like?
-Give 2 examples to show how the kit would be appropriate for children this age. - 3.
-What will the child learn or what skills will they gain by using the kit? - 4.
-What item(s) were made by the 4-H member? - 4-H'ers taking any of the projects in DEPARTMENT C-200 may enter:
+Give 2 examples to show how the kit would be appropriate for children this age.

+What will the child learn or what skills will they gain by using the kit?

+What item(s) were made by the 4-H member?

+4-H'ers taking any of the projects in DEPARTMENT C-200 may enter:

-C200009 - Family Involvement Entry - (SF115) - Scrapbook, poster, or story describing an activity the family did together.
-It might include making something such as a dollhouse or feed bunk.
+C200009\ Family Involvement Entry (SF115) - Scrapbook, poster or story describing an activity the family did together.
+It might include making something such as a doll house or feed bunk.
 Items may be exhibited if desired.
 Other possibilities include a house or farm cleanup project, a family reunion, a celebration of a family milestone, a trip or vacation, moving, a community service project.
 Photographs are encouraged.
 Visuals should show family participation.
 Participation by all family members is important.
 Include a list of family members and what each person did to participate in the event.